mangalam-research/salve/README.rst

-* A validator: responsible for checking that validation events are valid against a schema, telling the parser what is possible at the current point in validation, and telling the parser what is possible generally speaking (e.g. what namespace uris are used in the schema).
+* A validator: responsible for checking that validation events are valid against a schema, telling the parser what is possible at the current point in validation, and telling the parser what is possible generally speaking (e.g., what namespace uris are used in the schema).
 This is what salve offers, **and only this!**

 A good example of this division of labor can be found in